Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to Japan (trade/purchasing and sports events), but are vague enough to apply to China or Italy.
-The ambiguity is decent, not too obvious or vague.
+The samples are related to the answer (Japan has a music scene) but are vague enough to apply to multiple choices (Italy also has a famous music scene).
+They create productive ambiguity.

 ✅ Strengths:
 - Attempt to create ambiguity